 If you wish to become pregnant, stop taking oral contraceptives and use another method of birth control for at least 3 months to be sure that the medication will not harm the baby.
 It may take a long time for you to conceive after you stop taking Alesse, especially if you have never had a baby or if your menstrual periods were irregular, infrequent or completely absence before taking oral contraceptives.
 Discuss any questions with your doctor.

 Do not give your medication to anyone else.
 Ask your pharmacist any questions you have about refills.

 Keep Alesse in its packet.
 Keep the packets tightly closed.

 Store it at room temperature and away from excess heat and moisture.
 Do not store in the bathroom.

 Throw away any doses that are outdated or no longer needed.

 Talk to your pharmacist about proper disposal of any medication.

-Whether you are looking for a prescription, no prescription (non prescription) or over the counter (OTC) medication, you can be confident when you purchase medications and drugs at our on line, mail order drug store.
+Whether you need a prescription, non prescription (no prescription) or over the counter (OTC) drug, you can be confident when you purchase drugs and medications at our on line, mail order drug store.
 Compare our prescription price and cost.